Flaherty & Crumrine Dynamic Preferred and Income Fund Inc. (DFP) To Go Ex-Dividend on January 23rd

-Flaherty & Crumrine Dynamic Preferred and Income Fund Inc. (NYSE:DFP – Get Free Report) declared a monthly dividend on Tuesday, December 12th, Wall Street Journal reports.
-Stockholders of record on Wednesday, January 24th will be paid a dividend of 0.104 per share on Wednesday, January 31st.
-This represents a $1.25 dividend on an annualized basis and a dividend yield of 6.86%.
-The ex-dividend date of this dividend is Tuesday, January 23rd.
+Flaherty & Crumrine Dynamic Preferred and Income Fund Inc. (NYSE:DFP – Get Free Report) declared a monthly dividend on Wednesday, December 13th, Wall Street Journal reports.
+Investors of record on Wednesday, January 24th will be given a dividend of 0.104 per share on Wednesday, January 31st.
+This represents a $1.25 annualized dividend and a dividend yield of 6.86%.
+The ex-dividend date is Tuesday, January 23rd.

 Flaherty & Crumrine Dynamic Preferred and Income Fund Inc is a closed ended balanced mutual fund launched and managed by Flaherty & Crumrine Incorporated.
 The fund invests in the public equity and fixed income markets across the globe.
 It seeks to invest in stocks of companies operating across diversified sectors.